arez/arez/README.md

 that will be expanded over time as the library is fleshed out.

 TODO:
-* Change ActionCompletedEvent so it explicitly records exception generated as part of action.

 * Add @PreDispose and @PostDispose annotations that can be applied to methods that are called before and after a container is disposed.